EU Investigates If Amazon Hurts Competition By Using Sellers' Data

 (Amazon is one of NPR's financial supporters.)

-If the EU finds that Amazon violated competition rules, the company could face fines and requirements to change how it operates.
+If the EU finds that Amazon violated competition rules, the company could face tens of billions in fines and requirements to change how it operates.
 The probe could also be dropped.

+On Wednesday, German antitrust regulators announced an agreement with Amazon to settle their own investigation into the company's marketplace.
+Amazon will make changes to the business terms it offers sellers, not just in Germany but worldwide.

 In March, the European Commission hit Google with a $1.7 billion fine for "abusive practices" in online advertising.
 The commission said Google abused its market dominance by keeping its rivals from working with firms that had deals with Google.

 In 2016, European Union regulators ordered Apple to pay a tax bill of $14.5 billion on its European profits earned in Ireland.
 EU regulators said the tax arrangement between Apple and the Irish government was illegal and gave the company an unfair advantage.
+And in 2017, the EU ordered Amazon to pay $295 million in back taxes to Luxembourg.

 In the U.S., the Federal Trade Commission has reportedly approved a $5 billion settlement with Facebook to end an investigation into the tech giant's privacy missteps.